 Starting a small business is both exciting and challenging.
 After doing your research, writing a business plan or roadmap, and deciding on a business structure, you’ll want to consider the other legal requirements involved so your business operates with all of the required licenses and permits.

-Here are six important legal requirements to review and understand before launching your small business.
+Here are seven important legal requirements to review and understand before launching your small business.

 1. Register Your Business Name

 To register your business name you’ll likely register a “Doing Business As” (DBA) or “Fictitious Business Name” (FBN).
 This process lets your state or local government know the name you are operating your business under.
 This registration doesn’t provide trademark protection, but it does allow you to create and use the name you want for branding purposes without having to incorporate.

 If you don’t register a DBA name, the name of the business will default to the name of the legal owner of your business.
 For example, if your name is Rachel Smith and you form a consulting company, the legal name of the business will be “Rachel Smith.”
 However, if you decide to name your company “Rachel Smith Consulting,” you’ll need to register this as a DBA name.
 Specific DBA registration rules vary from state to state.

 The only time you don’t need to register a DBA name is if you’re a sole proprietor and decide to operate under your own name.
 Likewise, if you do intend to create an official business structure like an LLC or corporation, your chosen business name will automatically register with the state.

 If you are planning on operating nationally or providing online services, you may want to consider getting your business name trademarked.
 A DBA name or incorporated business name will not offer brand protection in the 49 states where your business is not registered.
 While trademarking is not a requirement, it will provide stronger protection for your brand.
 This process involves applying for a trademark with the U.S. Patent and Trademark Office.
 If you do want to pursue a trademark, start by conducting a comprehensive search to make sure the name you want to use is available.